 What is Text Analysis?

-Text analysis is a useful and convenient tool used for quantifying and transforming responses to open text survey questions into actionable insights.
+Text analysis is a valuable tool.
+It quantifies and transforms responses to open text survey questions into actionable insights.

-By running a text analysis on survey response data, researchers can easily comb through open text responses and group them into categories.
-This enables them to build more detailed reports on their data, which allows for more powerful, informative insights as well as better communication of their findings.
+Running a text analysis on survey response data allows researchers to comb through open text responses.
+They can then group these responses into categories easily.
+This process enables researchers to build more detailed reports on their data.
+As a result, they gain more powerful and informative insights.
+It also improves the communication of their findings.

 In a recent article we discussed how it has become best practice to use open text fields and questions sparingly.

-But it’s also important to recognize that there are instances in which open text fields and open text questions can be used effectively, and yield response data that can inform business decisions.
+Recognize that open text fields and questions can be effective in certain instances.
+They can yield response data that informs business decisions.

 When to Use Text Analysis